-Elegance, simplicity, and clean lines are exhibited in this captivating 1-story, 3-bedroom, 2-bath transitional take on a Craftsman style home – with attractive front yard and main entryway (Plan #142-1177).
+Elegance, simplicity, and clean lines are exhibited in this captivating 1-story, 3-bedroom, 2-bath transitional take on a Craftsman-style home – with an attractive front yard and main entryway (Plan #142-1177).

 Distinctive Characteristics: How can you spot a Craftsman?
 Look for these exterior features in addition to the low-pitched gable roof with deep overhanging eaves: exposed rafters and/or decorative brackets; a front porch, short – sometimes tapered – columns that support the roof and sit on stone or brick pedestals; multi-pane windows with wide trim; a partially paned front door; dormers; and natural construction materials like wood, stone, and brick.

 A multi-dimensional and more innovative version of the ranch, the split-level home staggers living spaces over two levels.
-In a typical layout, the front door opens to a Great Room – living room, dining room and kitchen.
+In a typical layout, the front door opens to a Great Room – living room, dining room, and kitchen.
 There are two mini-staircases: one that goes up to the bedrooms; and one that goes down to a family room.
-In other configurations of the horizontal, rectangular or L-shaped split-level home, there is a basement with a laundry room.
+There is a basement with a laundry room in other configurations of the horizontal, rectangular, or L-shaped split-level home.

 Perhaps the most famous split-level home was the one featured in the popular television classic The Brady Bunch.
 However, it was Frank Lloyd Wright’s Storer Mansion that influenced designers and architects to build split-level homes.
 Described as the “first fully developed split-level in America," the Storer house was built in 1923 on a steep hillside in the Hollywood Hills.
-To fit the house into the sloping property, Wright staggered floor levels and connected them by half stairs.
+Wright staggered floor levels to fit the house into the sloping property and connected them by half stairs.

-Top: This 3-bedroom, 2.5-bath split-level home features the typical characteristics of the design.
-Spread out over 1.5-stories, the 1,397-sq. ft. house has the common living areas on the main level, the bedrooms on the second, and the family room on the same level as – and with access through – the garage.
-Center: The steps take you into a the foyer and the Great Room – living, dining, and kitchen areas – and a deck.
-A “half” stair case leads into the bedrooms.
-Bottom: Steps from the main level bring you to the family room, the basement, and the garage, through which one can also reach the family room (Plan #119-1130).
+Top: This 3-bedroom, 1.5-bath split-level home features the typical characteristics of the design.
+Spread out over 1.5-stories, the 1,830-sq. ft. house has the common living areas on the main level, the bedrooms on the second, and the family room on the same level as – and with access through – the garage.
+Center: The steps take you into the foyer and the Great Room.
+A short set of steps lead to the dining, kitchen areas.
+Bottom: Steps from the main level bring you to the bedrooms.
+(Plan #126-1063).